 But, in recent years, small to mid-sized businesses that qualify can form S-corps.
 S-corp income passes through to the owners.
 The owners report their share of the S-corp's income on their personal tax returns.
 This avoids the double taxation with C-corps.
 An attorney can help you determine if you qualify to file as an S-corp.

 A small business chosen to incorporate must follow corporate formalities to keep its corporate status.
 Corporate formalities are rules and guidelines the company must follow.
 They include:

 - Maintaining corporate bylaws

-- Conducting business under its own name
+- Conducting business under the registered business name

 - Holding annual shareholder meetings